brettmillerb/Pester-Wiki/New-MockObject.md

     Set-Thing -Thing $thing ## Requires $thing to be of type Thing.Type
 ======================

-This script retrieves a thing based on a string `ThingLabel` parameter using `Get-Thing` and then uses the output of that command to use as a parameter Thing in the `Set-Thing` command.
+This script gets and then changes a thing based on a `ThingLabel` string parameter.
+It uses `Get-Thing` and the parameter value to get a particular thing.
+Then, it uses its `Set-Thing` function to change the thing.
+Most importantly, it's using the [Thing.Type] class, including a call to its 'Get' static method.

-Now, I want to create some Pester tests for this scenario and ensure it executes correctly.
-An example Pester test might look something like this:
+Now, I want to test this script to ensure that it returns the correct result.
+An sample Pester test might look something like this:

     describe 'Set the thing' {